faithtech123V/3MTT-mini-project/README.md

 Insights from the Cleaned Data
 The South region recorded the highest total sales value of ₦8,049.90 and the highest quantity sold, totaling 295 units.
 Usage
 This report serves as a guide for anyone interested in understanding the data cleaning process and the key insights derived from the cleaned dataset.
-For further analysis, feel free to explore the dataset and replicate the cleaning steps as needed.